vacu9708/Study-records/Etc/Concurrency/readme.md

 ~~~

 # Synchronous programming
-Each statement of code is executed one after the other.(blocking)
+Each task is executed one after the other.(blocking)

 # Asynchronous programming
 Asynchronous programming allows a single thread to manage multiple tasks in a non-blocking manner.
 It can be implemented with either concurrency and parallelism.